agora-protocol/website-v2/website/contributing/how-to-contribute-code.md

 7. Create a pull request to the React Native repository.
 8. Review and address comments on your pull request.
 9. A bot may comment with suggestions.
 Generally we ask you to resolve these first before a maintainer will review your code.
-10. If you haven't already, submit the [Contributor License Agreement ("CLA")](#contributor-license-agreement).
+10. If you haven't already, submit the [Contributor License Agreement ("CLA")].

 If all goes well, your pull request will be merged.
 If it is not merged, maintainers will do their best to explain their reasoning.

-If this is your first time sending a pull request, we have created a [step-by-step guide to help you get started](/contributing/how-to-open-a-pull-request).
-For more detailed information on how pull requests are handled, see the [Managing Pull Requests page](managing-pull-requests).
+If this is your first time sending a pull request, we have created a [step-by-step guide to help you get started].
+For more detailed information on how pull requests are handled, see the [Managing Pull Requests page].

 ### Contributor License Agreement

-In order to accept your pull request, we need you to submit a [Contributor License Agreement (CLA)](/contributing/contribution-license-agreement).
+In order to accept your pull request, we need you to submit a [Contributor License Agreement (CLA)].
 You only need to do this once to work on any of Meta's open source projects.
 It only takes a minute, so you can do it while you wait for your dependencies to install.

 ## License

-By contributing to React Native, you agree that your contributions will be licensed under the [LICENSE](https://github.com/facebook/react-native/blob/main/LICENSE) file in the root directory of the React Native repository.
+By contributing to React Native, you agree that your contributions will be licensed under the [LICENSE] file in the root directory of the React Native repository.